BoatraceVentureProject/Accessory/README.md

 ```

 ## License
-The Boatrace Sakura Accessory is open source software licensed under the [MIT license](LICENSE).
+Accessory in the Boatrace Venture Project is open source software licensed under the [MIT license](LICENSE).